Flexitouch® Plus User Guide for Head and Neck

 - Chest and neck: directs fluid from the neck and the chest, toward the underarm (axilla); cycle repeats

-- Head: directs fluid from head and face toward the neck; cycle repeats
+- Head: directs fluid from head toward the neck; cycle repeats

-- Head, neck and chest: directs fluid from head, neck and face proximally toward the healthy regions of the chest, in one continuous motion; cycle repeats
+- Head, neck and chest: directs fluid from head toward the underarm area in one continuous motion; cycle repeats

 INDICATIONS FOR USE: